magistri/magistri.github.io/_posts/2025-03-21-phd-defense.md

 On March 21st, I successfully defended my PhD Thesis, completing my journey at the University of Bonn.

-My thesis "Robotics in Horticulture: From Sensor Data to Autonomous Harvesting" is available at this <a href="https://bonndoc.ulb.uni-bonn.de/xmlui/handle/20.500.11811/13004">link</a>.
+My thesis, "Robotics in Horticulture: From Sensor Data to Autonomous Harvesting" is available at this <a href="https://bonndoc.ulb.uni-bonn.de/xmlui/handle/20.500.11811/13004">link</a>.

 <br/><img src='/images/phd.jpg'>